sumanpaikdev/sumanpaikdev/README.md

 ## 👋 Hi, I Am Suman Paik

-- Hello! my name is [`Suman Paik`](https://sumanpaik.netlify.app/).
-I’m a Web developer.
-I am able to create front-end web apps that work fine across all platforms.
-I care deeply about building interfaces that are actually usable.
-- I’m 22 years old and excited to start my career as a Web developer.
-In the year 2022, I have finished my Bachelor of Computer Application degree.
-And now I am continuously learning new stuff.
+- I am [`Suman Paik`](https://sumanpaik.netlify.app/).
+I am a self-taught web developer from India.
+I have an experience of close to more than one year in doing web development through creating projects and designing stuff and sharing web dev-related stuff on twitter and github for learning purposes.
+I have a youtube channel also named, @sumanpaikdev where I share my project-related stuff.

 ## 🖥️ Projects